 The 25 semantic categories in OVIS are Person, Bird, Cat, Dog, Horse, Sheep, Cow, Elephant, Bear, Zebra, Giraffe, Poultry, Giant panda, Lizard, Parrot, Monkey, Rabbit, Tiger, Fish, Turtle, Bicycle, Motorcycle, Airplane, Boat, and Vehicle.

-For a detailed description of OVIS, please refer to our paper.
+For more details, please refer to our paper.

 Visualization